 However, if you have a build environment which is basically the same as another, you can share the base system using some schroot hooks I describe later.
 For instance, I don't have a base for Debian experimental - I just construct it as needed, by upgrading from unstable.

-On Collabora's x86-64 build box the base chroots currently occupy 1.6 GiB of a 5 GiB LV, with the following sizes (just after an apt-get clean):
+Some rather outdated statistics: on Collabora's x86-64 build box, the base chroots at one point occupied 1.6 GiB of a 5 GiB LV, with the following sizes (just after an apt-get clean):

-On my laptop I allocated 3 GiB for the base system, which should in practice be plenty for an i386-only environment.
+On my laptop I originally allocated 3 GiB for the base system, which should in practice be plenty for an i386-only environment.
+I now use 5 GiB, since I have plenty of disk.

 You'll also need some free space in the same volume group - the maximum you can theoretically need is the free space on your base LV, plus the size of the largest base system, all multiplied by the number of simultaneous builds you'll do.
 This is to allocate snapshot LVs in.
 In practice you can get away with rather less than that.